 Many single mothers aren't sure whether they should file for child support.
 In the end, it is a personal decision; however, there are several different factors that should be taken into consideration.
 Here are five key questions to ask before deciding whether to file for child support.

-Are you in need to financial support to adequately provide for your child?
+Are you in need of financial support to adequately provide for your child?